 The company also trades in an unusual way.

 You won’t find it on the Nasdaq or New York Stock Exchange.
-(And it’s not a penny stock on the pink sheets either)
+(And it’s not a penny stock on the pink sheets, either.)

 Rather, it trades on a special exchange you might not be familiar with.